-Students in Rishonim and Gesher are exposed to Hebrew at a young age during Kindergarten through second grades, through music, Art, Prayer, and key terms used in Jewish life.
+Students in Rishonim and K'tanim are informally exposed to Hebrew during Kindergarten through second grades, through music, Art, Prayer, and key terms used in Jewish life.

 In our Hebrew program, students develop Hebrew decoding skills and an understanding of core

 Hebrew grammatical concepts.
 Students gain proficiency in reading prayers from the Shabbat